 In 2008, I interviewed author, inventor, and futurist Ray Kurzweil for Computerworld.
 The focus of the published interview (no longer online, sadly) were some of the more startling concepts in his book The Singularity Is Near.
 But there were a few other bits and pieces that were just as interesting to me, including his thoughts about long-term document storage.

-In my mind, I’ve gone back to that interview several times in the past 13 years, mulling over the implications for innovation in my own genealogy business.
+In my mind, I’ve gone back to that interview several times in the past 13 years, mulling over the implications for innovation in my own genealogy business, which sells paper genealogy charts and forms as well as genealogy PDFs.
 I decided to dig it out the transcript and share an excerpt below, and give some follow-up commentary about the implications for long-term document storage for genealogists.

 Ian Lamont: In the Singularity is near, you also discussed an intriguing invention, which you called the “Document Image and Storage Invention”, or DAISI for short.
 But you concluded that it really wouldn’t work out.
 Could you talk a little bit about that?